 SHEEP DIPPED: Footnote

-It had been a long time since I had built a spark gap transmitter.
+Although it had been a long time since I had been involved with a spark gap transmitter, they weren't new to me.
 The first time I was a young boy living on a ranch in the high desert of the Mojave owned by my stepmother.
 I had been sending and receiving Morse code on and off a good portion of my growing up childhood life using wires, stringing the devices further and further apart to continue to expand the distance between devices and since the distances weren't great, wires were the simplest most expedient transmission method of doing so.